docploy/docploy-action/README.md

 export default snippet;
 ```

-The test file, `example.test.js` is located at `docs/example.test.js`:
+The test file, `example.test.js`, uses the Jest testing framework for Javascript, and it is located at `docs/example.test.js`:

 ```
 import example from './example';